-A wireless dongle is a small device that converts WiFi signals to a USB signal.
+A wireless USB dongle is a small adapter that converts WiFi signals to a USB signal.

 Adapter and dongle are often used interchangeably to describe a small wireless electronic device.

-Most often though when the word wireless dongle is used it is meant to mean a WiFi device.
+Most often when the word wireless dongle is used it is meant to reference a WiFi device.

-These small dongles can connect any computer that has a USB port into receiving a WiFi signal and be able to connect to a network and get online.
+These small dongles can connect to any computer that has a USB port and receive a WiFi signal.
+This allows it to connect to a network and get online.

 This is useful for a variety of reasons from a computer that has no wireless built-in to a laptop that has a broken wireless card, or simply need upgrading.

-Wireless dongles use the same WiFi protocols as a smartphone, tablet, or router making them useful in getting a computer on a network.
+Wireless dongles use the same WiFi protocols as a smartphone, tablet, or router making them useful for getting a computer on a wireless network.

 The protocols used are backward compatible as new ones are introduced.

 WiFi protocols all start with the number 802.11 which is then followed by a number a/b/g/n/ac to indicate the version.

 For example, the newest protocol 802.11ac is also the fastest and works in the 5GHz wireless frequency.